1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

 ## Nozzle
-Anycubic ships the printheads with a 0.4mm brass nozzle for 1.75mm filament.
+Anycubic ships the printheads with a 0.4mm **E3D V6 type** brass nozzle for 1.75mm filament.
-The nozzle is compatible with e.g. E3D V5/V6 nozzles as shown in the following picture.

 ![E3D nozzle](../assets/images/head_nozzle-e3d_web.jpg)

+So if you're looking for replacement nozzles, make sure to get yourself the correct ones!
+I highly recommend to only use high quality nozzles, like the [*original* E3D V6 nozzles](https://e3d-online.com/products/v6-nozzles)!

 !!! warning